Looking for sweet dreams in sweet places?

 First there were the 11 smartly up-cycled shipping container units now masquerading as apartment or sleeping pods.
 Think super comfy beds surrounded by funky furnishings, private decks with bbq and outdoor bath.
 Choose from a fully self-contained apartment pod, or a smaller ‘sleeper pod’ with full access to exceptionally well-equipped communal amenities.
 You could even pop up a tent for the kids, while enjoying the comforts.

-Next, hot off the press — opening this summer season — a set of four fabulous new luxury geodesic domes will add a saucy dash of glamping luxe.
+Hot off the press there's a set of four fabulous luxury geodesic domes adding a saucy dash of glamping luxe.
 Each dome sits on its own secluded site, boasting stylish furnishings, ensuite bathroom, luxury bedding and a private deck to relax on.
 Book ahead.

 Ross Top 10 is perfectly located right on the Tasman Sea-front with sandy beach as far as the eye can see, a mountain backdrop behind and front-row views for those glorious golden West Coast sunsets.
 Alongside the luxury options, the holiday park offers classic RV, motorhome, caravan and campsites.
 There’s a takeaway food truck, large communal lounge, outdoor fire with bean bags, hot-tub spa, bike hire and shuttle services.
 Plus, it’s right beside the southern end of the West Coast Wilderness Trail — all set for a relaxing pre- or post-ride stay.